almunnings/drupal-vite-bootstrap/README.md

 ```

 ## Lando config

-The Vite Utility is equipped to handle _node_ type services.

 > If you plan to use a HMR theme via the Lando proxy, you need to trust your [Lando SSL certificates](https://docs.lando.dev/core/v3/security.html#trusting-the-ca).